viviana2419/Dev.To-blog-series-/blog2.md

 ## Objectives and Prerequisites
 Users are the core of most operations in Microsoft 365.
 Microsoft Graph enables developers full control over the lifecycle of users in Microsoft 365 including creating, updating, and deleting users and to listing users in the organization.

-Thus, we are interested in
+Thus, are you interested in...
 * How to get a list of users?
 * How to get details, including multi-media, of a user?
 * how to manage the lifecycle of a user from creation to deletion?

-In order to get those objectives, you need to have...
+In order to get those objectives, you should have...
 * Basic knowledge of REST services & APIs
 * Basic knowledge of Microsoft Graph
 * Ability to develop with NET Core at the intermediate level